-- adjustments to the value of instruments measured at fair value by applying the simplified approach; - goodwill and other intangible assets, net of deferred tax liabilities; - net deferred tax assets that rely on future profitability and arising from tax loss carry-forwards; - defined benefit pension fund surpluses, net of deferred tax liabilities; - securitisation tranches for which the Group has opted for the own funds deduction instead of a 1,250% weighting.
+- adjustments to the value of instruments measured at fair value by applying the simplified approach; - goodwill and other intangible assets, net of deferred tax liabilities; - net deferred tax assets that rely on future profitability and arising from tax loss carry-forwards; - defined benefit pension fund surpluses, net of deferred tax liabilities; - securitisation tranches for which the Group has opted for the own funds deduction instead of a 1.250% weighting.

-It is worth mentioning that at 31 December 2021 the Group has not adopted the revised regulatory treatment of software assets as the effects from the application are immaterial.
-Under the revised method, certain software assets benefit from a specific prudential amortisation allowing the application of a preferential weighting instead of a deduction from CET1 capital. plan, taking into account minimum regulatory requirements and internal capital buffer as defined in the Internal Capital Adequacy Assessment Process ("ICAAP").
-For further details of the Group's approach to ICAAP, please see Section 4.4 of this report.
+It is worth mentioning that the Group has not adopted the revised regulatory treatment of software assets as the effects from the application are immaterial.
+Under the revised method, certain software assets benefit from a specific prudential amortisation allowing the application of a preferential weighting instead of a deduction from CET1 capital.

+Our capital management process culminates in the Group capital plan, taking into account minimum regulatory requirements and internal capital buffer.